Consumer Action Law

 Your Legal Rights Under California Law

-California provides stronger consumer protections against yo-yo financing than many other states, but you need to understand and assert these rights immediately.
+California offers stronger consumer protections against yo-yo financing than most other states, but you need to understand what those protections are and assert them quickly.

 Conditional Delivery Requirements